Magic-Jay/QuantitativeTrading/README.md

 # QuantitativeTrading

-Application that prices financial options and manages each trade for the client.
+Windows Desktop Application that prices financial options and manages each trade for the client.

 ### SetUp